eikehmueller/ma32070/solutions/exercise_localassembly/Solution.md

     phi_facet = element.tabulate(zeta_facet_q)
     r += np.einsum("q,q,qi->i", w_facet_q, g_q, phi_facet)
 ```
+Again, the function $g$ has been implemented to accept both a single two-dimensional vector or a rank 2 tensor of shape $(n,2)$.
 ### $\boldsymbol{L_2}$-error
 The computation of the $L_2$ error according to